 Character Identification: This is a list of characters introduced in the chapter or story.
 They are identified for levels A, B, or C, indicating decreasing levels of importance.
 Level A characters would be the most important characters, ones that all students should be able to identify.
 Students write brief descriptions of each character.
 To keep things easier, you can require students to write about only level A characters, but you can add level B or C characters if you want to make it more challenging.

-Map Work: A few maps are included in the books for students to trace journeys or identify locations.
+Map Work: A few maps are included as part of the activities so that students can trace journeys or identify locations.
 Map activities also have levels of importance: A, B, or C.

 Comprehension Questions - more challenging: These are open-ended questions for either discussion or written responses.

-Suggested Lines of Discussion to Pursue: These are open-ended questions that require deeper thinking and application of a Christian worldview.
+Suggested Lines of Discussion to Pursue: These are open-ended questions that require both deeper thinking than the other types of questions and the application of a Christian worldview.
 For example, “Compare and contrast the Land of the Dead with the Christian beliefs about Heaven and Hell” (SneakerBlossom Study Guide for The Wanderings of Odysseus: Complete, p.
 22).
-You can skip these if you do not want Christian content or the worldview aspect of the study.
+You can skip these if you do not want the Christian worldview aspect of the study.

 What is in Each Book

-Parents who want all of the elements can purchase either the book titled Complete Study Guide or the two books that are titled Questions and Answer Key.
+Parents who want all of the elements can purchase either the book titled Complete or the two books that are titled Question Only and Answer Key.
 Students can be given assignments directly from these books, but it should be easier to give students one of the workbooks so that they don’t have to recopy information before doing their work.
 Any of the workbooks can be used with only the Answer Key book.

-All of the elements except the simplified questions are in the Complete Study Guide.
-(Answers to the simplified questions are included in the answer key section of that book, so you could still have a student using the Relaxed Workbook described below.)
-Intended for use primarily by the teacher, the Complete Study Guides have all of the answers in the last half of the book.
-You could work with only this book, but you would have to write out or have students copy from it the names of characters, the mapwork, and any questions for which you want students to write out the answers.
-(PDFs of the maps are available by email from the publisher if you need them, but that helps with only one the map work.)
+All of the elements, except the simplified questions that are presented in the Relaxed Workbook, are in Study Guide: Complete.
+Intended for use primarily by the teacher, Complete has all of the answers in the last half of the book.
+You could work with only this book, but you would have to write out (or have students copy from it) the names of characters, the mapwork, and any questions for which you want students to write out the answers.
+(Free PDFs of the maps are available by email from the publisher if you need them.)

-The Questions books are available only as PDFs.
-They have the lists of characters for each level, mapwork, the more-challenging questions, and the suggested lines of discussion.
-(Add the separate answer key book and you have all of the elements of the Complete Study Guide book.)
-The Questions books are useful if you want to give them to students to work from without having answer keys available to them.
+The Questions Only books are available only as PDFs.
+They have the lists of characters for each level, mapwork, the more-challenging questions, and the Suggested Lines of Discussion.
+(Add the separate Answer Key book and you have all of the elements of the Complete book.)
+The Questions Only books are useful if you want to give them to students to work from without having answer keys available to them.

-The Relaxed Workbook lists only level A characters and map work for level A, and the simplified questions.
+The Relaxed version of the workbook presents the simplified questions and lists only level A characters and level A map work.
 It has a character index at the back showing information for only level A characters.
 The format and content make this a good choice for younger students.

-The Studious Workbook lists characters from levels A and B and map work for level A. It has only the more-challenging comprehension questions.
+The Studious version of the workbook lists characters from levels A and B and map work for level A. It has only the more-challenging comprehension questions.
 It has a character index for level A and B characters.

-The Scholarly Workbook lists all three levels of characters.
-Near the back of the book, the character index has charts with all of the information for each character except their description.
+The Scholarly version of the workbook lists all three levels of characters.
+Near the back of the book, the character index has charts with all of the information for each character, except their description.
 These multi-page charts have space for students to write their own descriptions into the workbook.
 Map work includes all levels.
-The workbook includes the more-challenging comprehension questions with blank lines for students to write out their answers.
-It also has the Suggested Lines of Discussion, although they are labeled “Questions for Research, Discussion and Essays.”
-If you choose to have students write out their responses and thoughts for these questions, they will need to do so outside of the workbook since there is not enough space in the workbook.
+The workbook includes the more-challenging comprehension questions, with blank lines for students to write out their answers.
+It also has the Suggested Lines of Discussion, although they have the label, “Questions for Research, Discussion and Essays.”
+If you choose to have students write out their responses and thoughts for these questions, they will need to do so outside of the workbook since there is not enough space.

-The Answer Key book, like the answer key within the Complete Study Guide, includes all types of answers: the complete character index, an alphabetical list of map locations (all levels), answers to multiple-choice questions, suggested answers for comprehension questions, and ideas for the Suggested Lines of Discussion.
+The Answer Key book, like the answer key within Study Guide: Complete, includes answers for all types of activities.
+These include answers to multiple-choice questions, suggested answers for comprehension questions, possible responses for the Suggested Lines of Discussion, the complete character index, and an alphabetical list of map locations (covering all levels).

 Religious Point of View

-The SneakerBlossom books are broadly Christian, although they reveal a slight favoritism for Protestantism on rare occasions.
-It is important to note that Augustine: The Farmer's Boy of Tagaste was written from a Protestant point of view and has a couple of comments disparaging the Catholic Church at the beginning and the end.
-The SneakerBlossom Complete Study Guide for the book mentions this and encourages parents to use these comments as points of discussion.
+The Christian worldview aspect in the SneakerBlossom books is broadly Christian, although it reveals a slight favoritism for Protestantism on rare occasions.
+It is important to note that the literary work, Augustine: The Farmer's Boy of Tagaste, was written from a Protestant point of view and has a couple of comments disparaging the Catholic Church at the beginning and the end.
+Study Guide: Complete for the work mentions this and encourages parents to use those comments as points of discussion.